 We may ask you to indicate what features you wish to develop to help you rationalise the effort that you may want to put in.
 Bear in mind that if you want to be serious about executing your business idea you would be expected to put in at least 20 hours a week into your YouStartIT project.

-Of course the larger the team, the better, but by asking for at least two members we are ensuing that the startup has sufficient capacity to complete its proof-of-concept within a short timeframe, usually 16 weeks.
-Besides we would like to ensure there is some degree of multi-disciplinarity and complementarity of skills within the team in order for it to be credible.
+Of course the larger the team, the better, but by asking for at least two co-founders we are ensuing that the startup has sufficient capacity to complete its proof-of-concept within a short timeframe, usually 16 weeks.
+Besides we would like to ensure there is a minimal degree of multi-disciplinarity and complementarity of skills within the team in order for it to be credible.

 Administrative and Financial